bonitasoft/bonita-doc/md/wildfly-bundle.md

-# Wildfly bundle
+# WildFly bundle

-You will find here steps needed to install and configure a Wildfly bundle.
+You will find here steps needed to install and configure a WildFly bundle.

-The Wildfly bundle is a zip archive that contains the Red Hat Wildfly JEE application server packaged with Bonita BPM Portal and [ready to use with Bonita BPM](BonitaBPM_platform_setup.md#platform_setup_tool).
+The WildFly bundle is a zip archive that contains the Red Hat WildFly Java EE application server packaged with Bonita BPM and [Bonita platform setup tool](BonitaBPM_platform_setup.md#platform_setup_tool).
-The Wildfly bundle is a regular zip archive based on the Wildfly zip distribution.
+The WildFly bundle is a regular zip archive based on the WildFly zip distribution.

-## Installation of the Wildfly bundle
+## Installation of the WildFly bundle

-### Download and unzip the Wildfly bundle
+### Download and unzip the WildFly bundle

 <a id="download" />